 This is another stock that day trades should keep an eye on during this volatile time.

 Tesla (NASDAQ: TSLA)

 Celebrity entrepreneur Elon Musk has a way of pushing this company into the limelight – and it’s reflected in their share price.

 Tesla makes electric vehicles and other clean energy technology.
-Climate change is becoming an increasingly pressing global problem.
-Consumers have reacted with huge demand for emissions-free vehicles.

 Most other car companies saw their stock price dive as a result of the pandemic.
-This wasn’t the case for Tesla.
-Their shares have skyrocketed this year.
-The S&P 500 added them to their index in December 2020, driving even more growth.

 Despite the hype, you’ll want to be cautious when adding this company to your portfolio, as it may be overvalued.